Repeated measures Analysis of Variance (ANOVA)

 The hypotheses used in ANOVA are identical to those used in linear regression: the errors εi follow the same normal distribution N(0,s) and are independent.

-However, other hypotheses are necessary in the case of repeated measures ANOVA.
+However, other assumptions need to be respected in the case of repeated measures ANOVA.
 As measures are taken from the same subjects at different times, the repetitions are correlated.
 In repeated measures ANOVA we assume that the covariance matrix between the ys is spherical (for example, compound symmetry is a spherical shape).
 We can drop this hypothesis when using the mixed model based approach.

 XLSTAT can include in the model interactions and nested effects.